epfl-ada/ada-2024-project-laambada/index.md

   </div>
 </div>

 # A match made in Haven

-The success in our matchmaking business depends on how accurately we gather information on our candidates.
-We want our clients to be able to decide whether it is a hit or a miss in a blink of eye.
-That is why constructing meaningful profiles is so important.
-Let's start with the obvious questions – what chemical properties do our clients want in their partners?

 ## Embedding Space From Rdkit